kitplummer/modsofengent/technology/msee_technology_project-specific.md

 [http://blog.kloudless.com/2013/07/01/automating-development-environments-with-vagrant-and-puppet/](http://blog.kloudless.com/2013/07/01/automating-development-environments-with-vagrant-and-puppet/)

-Even MS is in:
+Even Microsoft is in:

 [http://msopentech.com/blog/2014/03/31/building-development-environment-vagrant-puppet/](http://msopentech.com/blog/2014/03/31/building-development-environment-vagrant-puppet/)

-Containers (Docker)
+#### Containers (Docker)

 Container technology is evolving rapidly.

-Standardized against what "production" is!
-Repeatable.
-Deliverable
+And, since this is a paper discussing the modern software engineering enterprise it can't be ignored.
+Docker[^projectspec5] has turned the technology world, with an opportunity, with no rival.
+While virtual machine technology and cloud technologies are the main focus of enterprise infrastructure opportunities, Docker brings modern containerization to the masses - in a mainly open source way.
+And for the most part Docker is playing an industry darling with major players such as Google and RedHat primed with their products using Docker.
+Simply put, containers simplify the abstraction between a virtual machine and the host operating system, using more of the latter to provide capabilities inside the machine.
+This shift of responsibility makes containers really lightweight, portable and application focused.

+While some organizations are already operationalizing Docker, most are using it as a developer tool, to simply the local environment.
+This makes sense, and it always creates an on-ramp as containers can be used as a delivery apparatus between dev and various stages of testing.
+Docker is also logical choice for basic continuous integration activities.
+While Docker is Linux-only, combining it with a CI server allows for elastic build agents.

-### The Physical Development Environment
+### The Physical Environment

 Engineers are special, and good ones are exceptional.
-In order to hire, and keep, good talent it is essential that the physical working space accommodate their needs.
+In order to hire, and keep, good talent it is essential that the physical working space accommodate their needs (and their team's needs).
 In addition, it’s important to make generic information available to engineer’s passively.
 Wall mounted monitors are a great tool for this.
 Keeping engineers in tune with organizational efforts is also a good way to identify opportunities for collaboration.
-While the intent should not be to gamify developer activities, it is possibly to us basic statistics about workflow progress and application performance as a way to incentivize continuous delivery and improvement.
-Sandbox resources should also be available - tools for personal experiments and a generic playground for inviting creativity.
+While the intent should not be to gamify developer activities, it is possible to use basic statistics about workflow progress and application performance as a way to incentivize continuous delivery and improvement.
+Sandbox resources should also be available - tools for personal experiments and a generic playground for inviting creativity that's relative to the products and services being engineered.

-[...]

-### The Virtual Development Environment
+### The Distributed Environment

 There are many reasons for a major up-tick in the number of professionals working remotely.
 The biggest justification for enterprises is that it is just required to maintain a quality workforce.
 Many employees are unwilling to relocate, and are looking for opportunities to commute less.
 And in some cases enterprises just have facilities in many geographically distributed areas - or even globally.
 From a technical perspective there are very few justifications for having employees in the same physical location.
 The biggest reason is for operational security, and protection of the codebase.
 Even with virtual private networking capabilities it is very difficult to ensure the security of both the local engineering environment and enterprise services.
 In most cases, unless there is critical security, as in National, requirements remote environments are secure enough.